The surface category and tropical curves: Labelled cospan categories

 \subsubsection{Weighted cospans}

-Another class of examples can be constructed by labeling cospans with elements of an abelian monoid.
+Another class of examples can be constructed by labelling cospans with elements of an abelian monoid.
 This includes $\Csp$, $\Cob_2$, and $\Cobn$, and will provide a useful point of view in section \ref{sec:mcF-and-mcJ}.
 In principle it should be possible to label cospans with operations of any modular operad, or even a coloured properad (see conjecture \ref{conj:labelled-Csp=properads}).
-For the purpose of this thesis it will suffice to consider the case where the operations in the modular operad are elements or an abelian monoid $A$ and pairing two inputs is given by addition with a fixed element $\ga$.
-We also allow to specify a subset $A_1 \subset A$, which can be thought of as a stability condition.
+For the purpose of this paper it will suffice to consider the case where the operations in the modular operad are elements of an abelian monoid $A$ and pairing two inputs is given by addition with a fixed element $\ga$.
+We also allow to specify a subset $A_1 \subset A$, which can be thought of as a stability condition in the sense of stable graphs, see definition \ref{defn:stable-graph}.

 \begin{defn} A \emph{weighting monoid} is a triple $(A, A_1, \ga)$ where $A$ is an abelian monoid, which we will denote additively, $A_1 \subset A$ is a subset satisfying $A_1 + A \subset A_1$, and $\ga \in A_1$ is some element. \end{defn} The most important weighting monoid is $(\IN, \IN_{\ge 1}, 1)$, and we will usually think about this case.